GetShortstack/docs/docs/full.md

 - Returns: An iterable of `Tuple(StorageKey, StorageValue)`

-# Shortstack Tools
+# Brev Tools

-Shortstack comes with many services configured with sane defaults out-of-the-box.
+Brev comes with many services configured with sane defaults out-of-the-box.

 ## SMS